elcengine/elcengine.github.io/docs/plugins/filter-query.md

     })

     app.Get("/api/v1/witchers", func(ctx *fiber.Ctx) error {
-        witchers := WitcherModel.Find(ctx.Locals("filterQuery")).Exec() // It is assumed that WitcherModel is an Elemental model, though this works even if used with the standard MongoDB driver return ctx.JSON(witchers)
+        witchers := WitcherModel.Find((ctx.Locals("filterQuery")).(filter_query.FilterQueryResult).Filters).Exec() // It is assumed that WitcherModel is an Elemental model, though this works even if used with the standard MongoDB driver return ctx.JSON(witchers)
     })